TinyHedgehogArmy/TinyHedgehogArmy.github.io/Workingnotes.md

 - [ ] Investigate how to pass from javascript to php
 - [x] Investigate firebase as an option (weak queries, which is the only reason I need a database in the first place)
 - [ ] Actually code in PHP/mySQL
 - [ ] Make sure that people can come back to their answers!
-Either by creating an account (hard) or giving each results page a unique URL (slightly less hard?)
+Each results page will have (by default) a unique URL, so we can just digest that and give it to them.
-- [ ] Program fallback in case their selection doesn't have any results
+- [ ] Program a fallback in case their selection doesn't have any results (ideally, with a notification sent to me)
 - [ ] Code popup box with all the details of a particular result
 - [ ] Code help popups (https://github.com/heelhook/chardin.js could be the answer?)